top of page

 4. Klimt’s best friend was a woman

 Despite remaining a bachelor, Klimt had a lifelong companion and muse in Emilie Flöge.
 Emilie was the sister of Ernst’s widow (Klimt’s younger brother’s wife), and she became a close friend of Klimt when she was just 18 years old and he was 30.
 Emilie was a successful businesswoman, running her own haute couture fashion salon with her sister.
 Klimt promoted Emilie`s business by recommending her salon to his wealthy clients.
 Many ladies in his portraits are dressed by the "Flöge Sisters”.
 Klimt painted Emilie in many of his works and some art historians believe that his famous “The Kiss” (1907–08) shows Klimt and Emilie as lovers.
 Letters between Klimt and Emilie reveal a close emotional and intellectual connection that probably never crossed over into a sexual relationship.
 Although speculation remains over the nature of their relationship, no one disputes that they remained in each other’s constant company for much of Klimt’s later life.
 His last words before he died were "Emilie must come."
 She inherited half of Klimt's estate, the other half going to his family.
-Klimt ‘s affection for Emilie endured for 27 years and is immortalised in his paintings of her.
+Klimt's affection for Emilie endured for 27 years and is immortalised in his paintings of her.

 5. Klimt and Egon Schiele died in similar circumstances

-Egon Schiele, who was 28 years Klimt’s junior, was a fan of Klimt and sought him out in 1907.
+Egon Schiele, 28 years Klimt’s junior, was a fan of Klimt and sought him out in 1907.
 Klimt became his mentor and his friend.
-Whilst their connection in life is well documented, not many realise that they were also connected in death.
+While their connection in life is well documented, not many realise that they were also connected in death.
 On 11 January 1918, Klimt suffered a stroke, which left him paralysed and no longer able to paint.
 Klimt soon contracted influenza and died on 6 February of the same flu pandemic that took Egon Schiele only 9 months later.

 Related article